 There are many drying products, but Nail Tek 10-Speed is the one that I’ve used for years and recommend.
 The Nail Tek 10-Speed speeds up the drying process, but I always recommend that you let your nails dry for 30-60 minutes.

-Maintenance Tip: I recommend sealing the edges every few days by running the top coat brush over the edge of your nail.
-I’ve also had clients that would apply a coat of Nail Tek II to their nails every day to not only strengthen their nails but also to prevent their polish from chipping.
+I recommend sealing the edges every few days by running the top coat brush over the edge of your nail.
+Many of my clients apply a coat of Nail Tek II to their nails every day.
+Doing this not only strengthens their nails but also keeps their polish from chipping.

 What are your tips and tricks to keep your nail polish from chipping?